googlejam/Hubitat-Cooper-Aspire-Scene-Controller/README.md

 # Cooper Eaton Aspire RFWC5 RFWC5D Keypad driver for Hubitat

 This is a Hubitat driver for the Cooper Eaton Aspire RFWC5 and RFWC5D 5-button keypads.
-These are z-wave scene controllers, but this driver allows them to be used as keypads for a variety of purposes.
+These are in-wall z-wave scene controllers, but this driver allows them to be used as keypads for a variety of purposes.

 ## Supported Devices
 - **RFWC5** - This is the easiest to find.
 It can easily be purchased online.
 However, its design has wavy curves that you may or may not like.  https://www.amazon.com/Eaton-RFWC5AW-ASPIRE-5-Scene-120-volt/dp/B0053ZIRWK